 We are synchronizing thousands of traffic lights to make commutes easier.
 We are replacing and repairing bridges to connect communities.
 We are replacing thousands of street lights to make neighborhoods safer.
 We are upgrading fire stations, police stations and recreation centers, and recently opened the new Martin Luther King Jr. Recreation and Aquatic Center in the Old Fourth Ward.

-We will also resurface Atlanta’s major roads, repair city streets with a Complete Streets approach that addresses curbs, sidewalks, bike lanes, crossing signals, ADA ramps all to decrease congestion, improve mobility and provide transportation options.
+We are resurfacing Atlanta’s major roads and repairing city streets with a Complete Streets approach that addresses curbs, sidewalks, bike lanes, crossing signals and ADA ramps to decrease congestion, improve mobility and provide transportation options.